jessePfammatter/apneaDetector/apneaDetector_Help.md

 There are currently two ways to export data from apneaDetector:

-1. (NOT AVAILABLE YET) Users can export data to a csv file by selecting File > Export Data to Spreadsheet.
+1. Users can export data to a csv file by selecting File > Export Data to Spreadsheet.
 This produces a .xlsx file that includes a page for apnea summary data (and manual apnea scoring if uploaded), a page for hypopnea summary data, automated sleep scoring (and manual sleep scoring if uploaded), and a page that shows full data for every breath.
-2. Users may export a .mat file which can be used in the matlab terminal to analyze data and can be re-imported back into apneaDetector to view and explore pleth records that have previously been analyzed.
+2. Users may export a .mat file which can be used in the Matlab terminal to analyze data and can be re-imported back into apneaDetector to view and explore pleth records that have previously been analyzed.

+# Navigating the Exported .mat Data Structure

+The majority of the relevant information stored in the .mat data structure can be found within app.output.
+The names of the variables represent what types of data they hold.
+Below I've listed some (but not nearly all) of the available data.
+I'd suggest browsing the app.output structure to fully explore the available variables.

+## breath data
+The general structure of the data is based on first identifying all 'potential breaths', and then filtering through these potential breaths to filter 'real' breaths from artifact/movement.
+From there, breaths with an inter breath interval (iei in the data set) longer than 2x the average inter breath interval are identified as apneas.
+In order to navigate this structure a user can index the list of breaths by any of the variables including the term 'index'.
+For example, entering app.output.durations will provide a list of the lengths of all the 'potential breaths' (in seconds) while app.output.iei provides the durations of the time between breaths. app.output.iei indexed by app.output.apneaIndex will provide a list fo the inter event intervals of all the gaps that the computer decided where apneas.

+## selecting apneas of a particular class
+post sigh, post sigh plus, and spontaneous apneas can be identified from within the app.output structure.
+Each category of event contains variables that will help the user identify which of the apneas fall within each category.
+For example the command: app.output.iei(app.output.postSighApneaIndex) will provide the user with the iei of all of the post sigh apneas.
+Additionally, summary variables are available such as app.output.nPostSighApneas which will provide the user with the total number of post sigh apneas found during the sleep periods within a record.

+## relevant apnea variables
+apnea threshold (s) = app.output.apneaThreshold
+total apneas (all categories) = app.output.howManyApneas
+list of all apnea starts (all categories, in data points) = app.output.apneaStarts apnea ends (all categories, datapoints) = app.output.apneaEnds apnea durations (all categories, s) = app.output.apneaDurations

+## sleep varibles
+total hours of sleep within record = app.output.automatedTotalHoursSleeping;

+## comparison of sleep scoring
+True Positives = app.tp_sleepScores
+True Negatives = app.tn_sleepScores
+False Positives = app.fp_sleepScores
+False Negatives = app.fn_sleepScores

+## comparison of apnea scoring
+True Positives = app.tp_apneaScores
+True Negatives = app.tn_apneaScores
+False Positives = app.fp_apneaScores
+False Negatives = app.fn_apneaScores

 # Known Glitches.

-1. Sometimes data just doesn't show up in a plot window -- this mostly happens in the unfiltered signal window when swithing between different signals.
+1. Sometimes data just doesn't show up in a plot window -- this mostly happens in the unfiltered signal window when switching between different signals.
 What causes this problem is loading lots of data all at once which has something to do with the way the Matlab app designer uses Java to do plotting for apps..
 If this happens just select another channel, and go back to the channel that didn't load properly.
 This error is not entirely uncommon and Matlab is working on a fix.
 For my part, I've reduced the number of visible data points as much as possible.
 2. If user 'cancels' progress bar, an error is thrown in the Matlab terminal.
 Users can continue to use the software despite the error.

 # Future Improvements.